Posts

 2020 Update

-At the present time then the caravan/motorhome market has hit the roof.
-Henceforth, so has the tyre market for these types of vehicle.
-So, it is even more important to fit the correct tyres on these vehicles. of course the main consideration is the weight that these vehicles will carry!
+At the present time, the caravan/motorhome market has hit the roof.
+Henceforth, so has the tyre market for these types of vehicles.
+So, it is even more important to fit the correct tyres on these vehicles.
+Of course, the main consideration is the weight that these vehicles will carry!
 Especially when loaded up ready for the holidays.

-Heres a great Email that a kind customer about this subject-
+Here’s a great Email that a kind customer sent about this subject:

 Dear Mr. Roberts